mrisher/smtp-sts/reporting.md

 ref) policy validation errors, and standard TXT record that recipient domains can use to indicate where reports in this format should be sent.

-This document is intended as a companion to the specification for SMTP MTAe Strict Transport Security (MTA-STS, TODO: Add ref).
+This document is intended as a companion to the specification for SMTP MTA Strict Transport Security (MTA-STS, TODO: Add ref).

 ## Terminology